Selling A House With Termite Damage in Harlingen, TX

 • Agent commission of 3% to 6%

-• Closing timeline often takes 30-60 days
+• Closing the timeline often takes 30-60 days.

-Best choice if: you plan to repair the termite damage before listing and want to maximize your sale price through a traditional sale.
+Best choice if you plan to repair the termite damage before listing and want to maximize your sale price through a traditional sale.

 Selling As-Is To A Cash Buyer